rohit-lunavara/NoSQLplusplus/README.md

 Creating a Key-Value store like Redis in C++.

 ## Initial work
+Do literature review to find some reference about NoSQL database implementation.
+Design API and classes that we would use.
+For example, we would need **get**, **set**, **add**, **delete**, **find**, etc. Because we want to support different data structures and different data type, we should seperate the interface and the implementation and consider using generic programming.

 ## Testing
+We should use some simple data to test each function.
+We can test our program against other implementation such as Redis.

 ## Measurable aspects
 Some of the measurable aspects of the project are performance changes in basic operations such as read, write, delete due to :